FullFact/health-misinfo-shared/README.md

 For building a set of labelled data, we want to get health claims, without all the other stuff we're predicting.
 The `find_claims_within_captions.py` script takes our downloaded YouTube captions and asks Gemini to find all the claims contained within.

-> Note on Gemini 1.5: to use this version you have to specify `gemini-1.5-pro-preview-0409` rather than just `gemini-1.5-pro` like you would for 1.0.

 ## Writing new prompts

 We introduce all prompts with a persona, outlining that the model will be acting as a specialist health fact-checker.
 If new prompts are written, ensure the following passage is added to the front: